Skip to content

 How to respond to negative reviews

-Negative reviews don’t necessarily spell disaster for a brand, it’s how well you respond to bad reviews that makes the difference.
+Negative reviews don’t necessarily spell disaster for a brand.
+It’s how well you respond to bad reviews that makes the difference.
 Respond to any negative reviews in a professional manner.
 By being polite and expressing a genuine interest in helping a customer, you’re more likely to resolve, neutralise and even change a customer’s negative perception than discarding the concern as irrelevant or inaccurate.

 How bad is bad?